mtrudel/MTMultipleViewController/README.md

 ![Controller One](http://mat.geeky.net/static/MTMultipleViewControllerOne.png)
 ![Controller Two](http://mat.geeky.net/static/MTMultipleViewControllerTwo.png)

+You can have any number of child view controllers, but I'd try very hard not to exceed three (or two if you have left and right bar button items).
+Transitions between child view controllers aren't animated (it's just a toggle), which sounds weak, but is actually what you want in this situation.

-(Note that the UIBarButtonItem and prompt added above are purely fictional and would never be done like this in real code.
-The above only serves to demonstrate what the UI looks like).
+Note that the UIBarButtonItem and prompt added above are purely fictional and would never be done like this in real code.
+The above only serves to demonstrate what the UI looks like.

 It should be said that generally, the HIGs dictate that segmented controls in the title of a view (such as MTMultipleViewController displays) are intended to